Skip to main content

 Hands-on Learning at a Variety of Facilities

 Sinclair uses clinical sites at variety of Dayton-area hospitals & hospital systems (Premier Health, Kettering Health Network, Dayton Children's), long-term care facilities and community agencies.
-Students must have reliable transportation options, since they may travel as far as Atrium Medical Center (Middletown, OH), Upper Valley Medical Center (Troy, OH) and Soin Medical Center (Beavercreek, OH).
+Students must have reliable transportation options by their junior year, since they may travel as far as Atrium Medical Center (Middletown, OH), Upper Valley Medical Center (Troy, OH) and Soin Medical Center (Beavercreek, OH).

 Explore Program FAQ